Drinking water

 Dr. B. Kanagasabapathy

-The majority of our body weight is made up of water, the healthiest drink that is available easily.
-It helps in regulating functions in our body such as removing wastes from our body, maintaining body temperature, providing a glow to the skin, and helps in functioning brain.
-Water not only helps in body functioning, but it is also related to oral health too.
+Water helps in regulating functions in our body by removing wastes from our body, maintaining body temperature, providing a glow to the skin, and helps in functioning brain.
+It not only helps in body functioning, but it is also related to oral health.

-1) Zero Calories
+Zero Calories

-When the saliva secretion is reduced, dryness in the mouth occurs, and the food particles present in the teeth turn into harmful bacteria, and plaques develop leading to tooth decay.
+When the saliva secretion is reduced, dryness in the mouth occurs, and the food particles present in the teeth turn into harmful bacteria, and plaque develop leading to tooth decay.
 Thus drinking water is a great choice to prevent tooth decay.

 Consuming sports drinks, juice, or soda may be good for your energy, but unwanted sugar is left behind your teeth.
 The bacteria that causes a cavity in your mouth like to eat sugar.
 They later produce an acid that erodes enamel (the outer shell of teeth).